Who We Are

 Where We Came From, What We Do, Where We Are Going

-The information in this document comes from a 1986 study entitled “Community-based Programs for Ex-Psychiatric Patients in St. John’s, Newfoundland: An Evaluative Study of the CMHA Social Centre”, by Wendy Ruth Holland-MacDonald, as well as from historical information shared by both current and past members of the Board of the Pottle Centre.
+Much of the information in this section comes from a 1986 study entitled “Community-based Programs for Ex-Psychiatric Patients in St. John’s, Newfoundland: An Evaluative Study of the CMHA Social Centre”, by Wendy Ruth Holland-MacDonald, as well as from historical information shared by both current and past members of the Board of the Pottle Centre.

 In the 1950’s, there was a movement to de-institutionalize patients from psychiatric care facilities.
 The province of Newfoundland was behind other provinces in instituting these types of programs, however, as early as the late 1940’s the Waterford Hospital (as part of discharge planning) had established community-based boarding care programs.
 Many of the patients who participated in these types of programs were not emotionally capable of handling their problems and at times ended up in poor, unsupervised boarding homes.In an effort to address problems faced by ex-psychiatric patients and the lack of community-based services for them, meetings were held between the Community Services Council and social workers at the Waterford Hospital to try to define the problems.
 A written report was subsequently prepared by a social work student on placement at the CSC.
 This was known as the Connors Report and was produced in August, 1978.
 This report listed 6 recommendations, including that a planning committee of people interested in the establishment of a social and recreational centre be brought together and that this committee would first establish a social and recreational program on a small scale for ex-psychiatric patients.The first meeting pursuant to the report resulted in a committee bearing the acronym COPE (Community Planning Committee on the Development of Services to Promote Mental Health).
 The Committee was composed of persons from interested groups and institutions, including the Waterford Hospital, Memorial University, the Community Services Council, the Canadian Mental Health Association – Newfoundland Division, potential clients of the Centre, and St. Clare’s Hospital.
 At the same time as the COPE committee was active, the CMHA also on its own initiative looked into setting up a social centre or “drop in” centre in St. John’s that would serve several functions, including, giving ex-patients a social setting, allowing training programs to be set up, allowing for the initiation of work projects or whatever else was needed to assist users to fit back into the community, to be a catalyst in getting adequate housing programs and “to be the friends” of persons who would be using the centre.